suneethaburla/Day-Planner/README.md

 * A save button

 * Clicking on the save button will store the time and user input in localStorage.
 * Near the top of the calendar, the application displays the current day.
-Additionally, each hour is color coded to reflect whether the time slot is in the past, the present, or the future.
+Additionally, each hour input field is color coded to reflect whether the time slot is in the past, the present, or the future.
 This will change depending on the time of day.
 ## Installation
 In order to install this project, follow the instructions below.
 * Prerequisites